AdobeDocs/workfront.en/help/quicksilver/workfront-basics/manage-your-account-and-profile/managing-your-workfront-account/reset-your-password.md

 >[!NOTE]
 >
->A [!DNL Workfront] administrator can configure custom password restrictions, as explained in&nbsp; [Configure system security preferences](../../../administration-and-setup/manage-workfront/security/configure-security-preferences.md) and [Configure password policies for authentication](../../../administration-and-setup/manage-workfront/security/configure-password-policies-authentication.md).
+>A [!DNL Workfront] administrator can configure custom password restrictions, as explained in [Configure system security preferences](../../../administration-and-setup/manage-workfront/security/configure-security-preferences.md) and [Configure password policies for authentication](../../../administration-and-setup/manage-workfront/security/configure-password-policies-authentication.md).
 >
 >A [!DNL Workfront] administrator can also reset your password in an Enhanced Authentication enabled environment.
 For more information, see [Reset a user's password with Enhanced Authentication](../../../workfront-basics/manage-your-account-and-profile/managing-your-workfront-account/reset-user-password-eauth.md).